StephenRoddy/stephenroddy.github.io/index.md

     <a target="_blank" href="/projects/embodied_sonification/papers/Roddy_2020_Preprint.pdf">Roddy, S. (2020).
 Using Conceptual Metaphors to Represent Temporal Context in Time-Series Data Sonification.
 Interacting with Computers. </a>
   </li>
   <li>
-    <a target="_blank" href="/projects/other_projects/papers/Roddy Bridges Mapping for Meaning.pdf">Roddy S., & Bridges.
+    <a target="_blank" href="https://link.springer.com/article/10.1007/s12193-020-00318-y">Roddy S., & Bridges.
 B. (2020).
 Mapping for Meaning: the Embodied Sonification Listening Model and its Implications for the Mapping Problem in Sonic Information Design.
 J Multimodal User Interfaces.</a> <a target="_blank" href="https://link.springer.com/article/10.1007/s12193-020-00318-y"></a>
   </li>
   <li>
     <a target="_blank" href="https://www.researchcatalogue.net/view/515156/515157">Roddy S., & Bridges B. (2018).
 Addressing the Mapping Problem in Sonic Information Design through Embodied Image Schemata, Conceptual Metaphors and Conceptual Blending.
 The Journal of Sonic Studies.
 17.</a>